dizys/nyu-gpu-final-project/README.md

 # nyu-gpu-final-project

-Comparing CUDA to OpenMP on GPUs
+Comparing CUDA to OpenMP on GPUs with K-Means, BFS, Floyd-Warshall, and N-Queens algorithms.

 ## Getting Started